 “It came out of nowhere!
 Jumped the fence and slammed into me,” said the man.
 “It must have been going 50 miles per hour, god damnit”!

-The man was clearly frazzled, but I couldn’t stop thinking about what he had said.
+The man was frazzled, but I couldn’t stop thinking about what he had said.
 ‘It must have been going 50 miles an hour’.
 That can’t be true.
 As I looked at the lifeless creature, body sinking into the wild grass, eyes reflecting the now seemingly soft sunlight, my mind began to race.

 I went home that night and conducted some research on white tailed deer.